oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/choosing-a-model/_index.md

 When using the operator to start WebLogic Server instances from a domain, you have the choice of the following WebLogic domain home source types:

 {{% notice note %}}The **Domain in Image** domain home source type is deprecated in WebLogic Kubernetes Operator version 4.0.
-Oracle recommends that you choose either the Domain in PV or Model in Image, depending on your needs.
+Oracle recommends that you choose either Domain in PV or Model in Image, depending on your needs.
 {{% /notice %}}

  - **[Model in Image]({{< relref "/samples/domains/model-in-image/_index.md" >}})**: